Eason Jordan

-Eason Jordan is the CEO of Oryx Strategies, a New York-based strategic planning and communications company he founded in December 2017.
+Eason Jordan (born October 16, 1960) is an executive and entrepreneur who serves as the Rockefeller Foundation's Senior Vice President for Connected Leaders.

-He previously helped launch and lead CNN, NowThis, the Malala Fund and several of his own companies.
+He previously helped launch and lead CNN, NowThis News, the Malala Fund and several of his own companies.

+Biography

+Jordan studied at DeKalb College and Georgia State University.
+Early jobs included assignment editor at WXIA-TV, and radio news correspondent at WGIG, both in Atlanta.
+He was later a correspondent for WSBI in Brunswick, Tennessee.

 At CNN, where he worked 1982-2005, he served as chief news executive and president of newsgathering and international networks.

-He subsequently (2005-2012) headed several companies he founded, including Poll Position, Headline Apps and Praedict.
+While at CNN, he helped oversee CNN's coverage of the Falklands War and the 1982 Lebanon War.
+In 1989 he was appointed to direct CNN's international news coverage, and in 1995 took on the added responsibility of overseeing CNN International.

+He subsequently (2005-2012) founded and headed several companies, including Oryx Strategies, Poll Position, Headline Apps, and Praedict.
+In 2006, Jordan teamed up with journalist Robert Young Pelton and several others to launch Iraq Slogger, a clearinghouse of news and information coming out of Iraq during the Iraq War.
+The site was intended to aggregate articles by both foreign correspondents and Iraqi journalists, as well as nonprofessionals.
+According to Pelton, the site had insufficient income and ceased operations in 2009.

-In 2012, he joined NowThis, a digital video news service, as its founding general manager, working there for two years.
+In 2012, Jordan joined NowThis, a digital video news service, as its founding general manager, working there for two years.

 He later (2014-2017) served as a director at the Malala Fund, the education-focused foundation launched by Malala Yousafzai, the youngest-ever Nobel Peace Prize laureate and U.N.
 Messenger of Peace.
 He initially served as the organization's director of operations and communications and later as its director of special projects.

 Jordan serves on the board of trustees of the Fugees Family NGO and the advisory council of Stanford's Human Perception Lab, and he is member of the Council on Foreign Relations and the ONE Campaign.

 He was portrayed by the actor Clark Gregg in Live From Baghdad (2002), a film about the team of CNN journalists who covered the first Gulf War.
 As CNN was the only news organization broadcasting live, firsthand reports from Baghdad, the Iraqi capital, for most of the war, this is widely considered the event that "put CNN on the map".